Bob's Columns

 Second Opinions

 People diagnosed with cancer sometimes ask me if their doctor will take offense if they get a second opinion.
-The answer is no. Nearly all doctors today are receptive to
+The answer is no. Nearly all

 Cancer Resource Center of the Finger Lakes logo